 Most Chapter 7 cases are ones where there aren’t any nonexempt items to liquidate.
 Your secured debts will be taken care of next.
 The property held as collateral may be returned to your creditor(s).
 Other options include:

 Before your bankruptcy case is discharged you will have to complete a financial education course.
 Again, this must be from a qualified nonprofit credit counseling agency.
 Then, your case will be discharged and your eligible debts are forgiven.

 Chapter 7 bankruptcy is a great tool for many struggling financially.
 Before filing, it’s important to determine if it’s right for you.
 The help of a qualified bankruptcy attorney will go a long way in making the process easy and successful.

 Contact Our Cherry Hill NJ Bankruptcy Attorney for a Free Chapter 7 Consultation

 If you’re struggling with debt, you may need a fresh start financially.
-An experienced bankruptcy and debt relief attorney can help you explore your options and determine the best course of action for you, your family, and/or your business.
-The experienced New Jersey bankruptcy lawyers at the Law Office of Joel Spivack understand the nuances of New Jersey and federal bankruptcy laws, so we can help you protect your interests.
+A bankruptcy and debt relief attorney can help you explore your options and determine the best course of action for you, your family, and/or your business.
+Experienced New Jersey bankruptcy lawyer Joel R. Spivack understands the nuances of New Jersey and federal bankruptcy laws, so he can help you protect your interests.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.